Honk!: Production history

-Honk! made its U.S. premiere at the Helen Hayes Performing Arts Center (since 2006 known as the Riverspace Arts in Nyack) in Nyack, New York in February 2000.
+Honk! made its U.S. premiere at the Helen Hayes Performing Arts Center (since 2006 known as Riverspace Arts in Nyack) in Nyack, New York in February 2000.
 Although somewhat well received, the Nyack production had a rough start.
 Just a week before opening the show was quickly re-imagined and restaged, having replaced a key member of the creative team.